Meet the Directors

 In addition to her work with the Quartet, Dr. Lazar has recorded solo violin and chamber music for the Albany, Klavier, North/South Recordings, Plucked String, and Centaur labels and has been heard on National Public Radio’s Performance Today program.

-She has performed at the Spoleto festival in the USA and in Italy and she toured Europe twice with the New York group, Amor Artis.
+She has performed at the Spoleto festival in the USA and Italy and toured Europe twice with the New York group Amor Artis.

 For more information, email Dr. Lazar at Kivrak@yahoo.com